 A tarot in the style of 13th century Italian painter Giotto di Bondone, which seems unusually still and posed to my modern eye.
 But the Giotto Tarot is a workable deck, once you are familiar with its system.

 Tarot Deck - 78 Cards - Lo Scarabeo 2001

 Giotto Tarot review by Kate Hill

 The symbolic language of the cards is clear and definite.
 Each object depicted has a distinct meaning (as explained in the little white book).
 The cards have very still look - even active cards like the Chariot, the Five of Wands or the Knight of Swords seem posed, motionless, carved in stone or painted on a medieval frieze.
-Some cards have a sky backdrop to the human... read more reviews or write a review.
+Some cards have a sky backdrop to the human... read more reviews.

 Similar Decks to Giotto TarotTheme: Art Styled, Medieval & Renaissance

 Creator: Bruegel Tarot, Medieval Tarot, Michelangelo Tarot by Guido Zibordi

 Deck Type: Tarot Deck

 Minor Arcana Style: Unique Scenes With Suit Symbols

 Court Cards: Knave, Knight, Queen, King